 They are FREE to learn and grow at their own pace.
 One student even made a recording of himself playing it first on the Recorder, then the guitar, then the piano!….. he needs the challenge!
 Another just sent me “Call Me Maybe.”
 She had figured it out by ear!
 How cool is that!?!

 Here is just one example of the magical learning that is going on with recorders.
 If students were brand new to musical reading – no piano lessons – they were given a special challenge to play their piece on the glockenspiel and/or piano.
 Check out this video of a few kids who were so excited they wanted to try it during recess.

 Using a SMARTBoard and iPads to Differentiate Learning in the Music Classroom is the way to go!
-It does take an enormous amount of work to set up everything, but the results and freedom can be experienced instantaneously.
+It does take an enormous amount of work to set up everything; I’m not going to kid you!
+However, the results and freedom can be experienced instantaneously.

 I’d love to hear if there are others experiencing the same things with iPads and SMARTBoards.
 I think the combination just opens so many avenues for learning.

 I can’t wait for the sun to come up…. it’s going to be a great Monday!!